Key takeaways

 GMV formula = Sales price of the products x Number of products sold

 Most retailers have a catalog of dozens of products, in this case, you’ll need to account for all of the products of which you sold at least one unit and multiply it by its price.
-Thanks to automation tools, GMV can be quickly calculated, without the headaches caused by the use of discounts and the management of a wide catalog of products.

 However, if your operations are still on the smaller side, you can still manually calculate the GMV of your business with the aforementioned formula.